Bedrock-OSS/bedrock-wiki/docs/commands/selectors.md

 Additional Example:

-To detect players at a certain Y level fully and not partly, you will use a command like this:
+Considering the above note, if we want to detect players at a certain Y level fully and not partly, we will use a command like this:

 ```yaml
 ### Detect players at Y=10